React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Deep RL with Youla-REN

-We first show that the bound of the innovations signal $\tilde{y}$ \eqref{eqn:innovations} is independent of the Youla parameter output $\tilde{u}$, despite there being a feedback loop between $\tilde{u}$ and $\tilde{y}$.
+First, we show that the bound of the innovations signal $\tilde{y}$ \eqref{eqn:innovations} is independent of $\tilde{u}$, despite there being a feedback loop between $\tilde{u}$ and $\tilde{y}$ via $\mathcal{Q}$.
 Applying observer correctness (\ref{assump:observer-correctness}) to the nonlinear system $\mathcal{G}$, we have